stellarshenson/henryk-analysis/resources/recording_classification.md

   }
 }

-Negative Example 1: father family (babusia, dziadzius) are mentioned in the context of a father
+Negative Example 1: father family (babusia, dziadzius) are mentioned in the context of a father and misclassified as mothers_family_mention.
+Justification element provides all-wrong justification: "There are mentions of the mother’s family, specifically babusia and dziadziuś."

 ```json
 {